chipsalliance/firrtl-spec/spec.md

 condition must be a constant.

 Output ports of external modules and input ports to the top-level module may be constant.
-In such case, the value of the port is not known, but that it is time invariant at runtime is known.
+In such case, the value of the port is not known, but that it is non-mutating at runtime is known.

 The indexing of a constant aggregate produces a constant of the appropriate type for the element.